Last Updated on July 1, 2021 by cmoarz

 Aquarium gravel is fun!
 It comes packed in a variety of shapes, colors, sizes, and qualities.
 And let’s not forget that nostalgic smell (That, with a combination of various species’ poop, is what makes that famous pet store smell!).
 Poop aside, Aquarium gravel has many important functions and isn’t meant to just look pretty.

 Filtering waste is one of the most important things aquarium gravel does.
 The gravel also gives friendly bacteria a place to call home so they can continue doing what it is that they do best.
 This is important for an aquarium habitat.

-The act of capturing waste and having beneficial micro-organisms living in the rock are kind of a double hitter.
-The good bacteria uses that waste as a source of energy by breaking down all the poop, uneaten food and other biological garbage that tends to build up in the fish tank otherwise.
+The act of capturing waste and having beneficial micro-organisms living in the rock is kind of a double hitter.
+The good bacteria use that waste as a source of energy by breaking down all the poop, uneaten food, and other biological garbage that tends to build up in the fish tank otherwise.

 What are ammonia and nitrates exactly?